onnx/onnx/docs/Operators.md

 ### <a name="RMSNormalization"></a><a name="rmsnormalization">**RMSNormalization**</a>

-  This is RMS normalization defined in ONNX as function.
+  This is RMS normalization defined in ONNX as function as described in the paper https://arxiv.org/pdf/1910.07467.
         The overall computation can be split into two stages.
 The first stage is standardization, which makes the normalized elements have zero mean and unit variances.
+The root mean squared norm is taken over the last D dimensions, where D is the dimension of normalized_shape.
+For example, if normalized_shape is (3, 5) (a 2-dimensional shape), the rms norm is computed over the last 2 dimensions of the input.
 The computation required by standardization can be described by the following equations.
         ```
+        XSquared = Mul(X, X)
-        Mean = ReduceMean<axes=normalized_axes>(X)
+        XSquaredMean = ReduceMean<axes=normalized_axes>(XSquared)
-        D = Sub(X, Mean)
-        DD = Mul(D, D)
-        Var = ReduceMean<axes=normalized_axes>(DD)
+        RMS = Sqrt(XSquaredMean)
-        VarEps = Add(Var, epsilon)
+        RMSEps = Add(RMS, epsilon)
-        StdDev = Sqrt(VarEps)
-        InvStdDev = Reciprocal(StdDev)
+        SqrtRMS = Sqrt(RMSEps)
-        Normalized = Mul(D, InvStdDev)
+        Normalized = Div(X, SqrtRMS)
         ```
         where `normalized_axes` is `[axis, ..., rank of X - 1]`.
-        The variables `Var` and `StdDev` stand for variance and standard deviation, respectively.
-The second output is `Mean` and the last one is `InvStdDev`.
-        Depending on `stash_type` attribute, the actual computation must happen in different floating-point precision.
-        For example, if `stash_type` is 1, this operator casts all input variables to 32-bit float, perform the computation, and finally cast `Normalized` back to the original type of `X`.
-        The second stage then scales and shifts the outcome of the first stage using
+The variables `RMS` stand for root mean square, The second stage then scales and shifts the outcome of the first stage using:
         ```
         Y= Mul(Normalized, Scale)
         ```
-        The second stage doesn't depends on `stash_type`.
-        All equations are in [this syntax](https://github.com/onnx/onnx/blob/main/docs/Syntax.md).
-        The same variable (i.e., input, output, and attribute) uses the same name in the equations above and this operator's definition.
         Let `d[i]` indicate the i-th dimension of `X`.
         If `X`'s shape is `[d[0], ..., d[axis-1], d[axis], ..., d[rank-1]]`,
-        the shape of `Mean` and `InvStdDev` is `[d[0], ..., d[axis-1], 1, ..., 1]`.
+        the shape of `RMS` is `[d[0], ..., d[axis-1], 1, ..., 1]`.
         `Y` and `X` have the same shape.
 This operator supports unidirectional broadcasting (tensors `Scale` and `B` should be unidirectional broadcastable to tensor `X`);
         for more details please check [the doc](Broadcasting.md).